 In June 1994 Channel 4 decided to devote a weekend to cover the Glastonbury Festival.
 Up to that point no channel had taken on such a task, but with plenty of music on offer it seemed an easy job just to pitch up and point cameras at willing participants.
 They returned the following year, only to have the BBC pinch it from under their noses when the festival returned in 1997.

-In March 1995 Channel 4's commitment to music continued with The White Room, the first pop show to be broadcast in Dolby Surround in the UK.
+Channel 4's commitment to music continues with The White Room which debuts in March 1995.
+It becomes the first pop show to be broadcast in Dolby Surround in the UK.
 Glastonbury's presenter Mark Radcliffe was the host of the show which was pitched somewhere between Whistle Test's live sets and The Word's live ambiance.